By Dr Vera L Barbosa

 As shown in the graphs, low levels (100-300 cfu/L) and one case of 1700 cfu/L of L. non-pneumophila occurred in Care Home 1 in a few occasions between 2013 and 2014.
-This was due to outlets not being flushed regularly, which is necessary to make sure copper and silver circulates within the water system which in turn achieves Legionella control and avoids the formation of biofilm.
+This was due to outlets not being flushed regularly.
+Regular flushing is necessary to make sure copper and silver circulates within the water system.
+Consequently, this achieves Legionella control and avoids the formation of biofilm.
 The outlet with the higher count of 1700 cfu had to have biofilm removed from the rubber lined hose.
-By keeping copper and silver levels where it should be 0.02 mg/L silver and 0.200 mg/L copper and following maintenance procedures, including flushing of low use outlets, has made sure Legionella is being controlled at Care Home 1 since the end of August 2014.
+By keeping copper and silver levels where it should be 0.02 mg/L silver and 0.200 mg/L copper and following maintenance procedures, including flushing of low use outlets, Legionella has been under control at Care Home 1 since the end of August 2014.

 Figure 1 – Legionella pneumophila at three care homes using copper and silver ionisation for Legionella control.

-No Legionella has ever occurred in Care Home 2 since installation of the system in 2012, which shows that the CSI system and the maintenance carried out regularly, has kept Legionella out of the water in the home.
+No Legionella has ever occurred in Care Home 2 since installation of the system in 2012.
+This shows that the CSI system and the regular maintenance, has kept Legionella out of the water in the home.

-The results for the Care Home 3 which had three positives for L. non-pneumophila before the commissioning of the CSI system installed in March 2016, shows a steady decrease since installation of the Orca copper and silver ionisation system.
+Care Home 3 had three positives for L. non-pneumophila.
+However, after the commissioning of the Orca copper and silver ionisation system in March 2016, there is a steady decrease in L.non-pneumophila.
 The care home has been Legionella-free for over a year now.